 The main theme of Dr. Galson’s research has been to investigate the regulation of differentiation starting from identifying key transcriptional regulators, then expanding outwards to reveal the important signal transduction pathways and also inwards to alteration of chromatin structure.
 Her laboratory uses this theme to reveal novel pathways utilized in pathological bone diseases, such as Paget’s disease of bone and Multiple Myeloma bone disease, which may provide new therapeutic targets.
 Her current studies focus on the: 1.)
 Mechanisms used by measles virus nucleocapsid protein (MVNP), alone or in combination with mutant p62 (SQSTM1; eg. p62P392L), activates cellular genes and alters osteoclast differentiation to generate pagetic bone lesions; 2.)
 Mechanism by which multiple myeloma suppresses osteoblast differentiation by inducing Gfi1-mediated epigenetic repression of Runx2; 3.)
 Roles of Gfi1 and EZH2 in regulating osteoblast and osteoclast differentiation and responses to pathological signals; 4.)
 Roles of IKK family members TBK1, IKKε, and optineurin in inflammatory bone diseases, including multiple myeloma and Paget’s disease of bone; 5.)
 Factors affecting epigenetic chromatin structure regulation of gene expression in osteoclast and osteoblast lineage cells in pathological conditions; and 6.)
 Preclinical assessment of the efficacy of targeting pathways with novel roles identified in our studies of inflammatory bone diseases on preserving bone health in mouse myeloma models.

-She has served on multiple ASBMR committees, was named a Fellow of the American Society for Bone and Mineral Research in 2019, and selected to be honored in the Best of the 2017 AACR Journals.
+She has served on multiple ASBMR committees, was named a Fellow of the American Society for Bone and Mineral Research in 2019, and was selected to be honored in the Best of the 2017 AACR Journals.

 View a list of Dr. Galson’s publications here.